apache/drill/_docs/sql-reference/data-types/010-supported-data-types.md

 ## Enabling the DECIMAL Type

 To enable the DECIMAL type, set the `planner.enable_decimal_data_type` option to `true`.
-Enable the DECIMAL data type if performance is not an issue.
+The DECIMAL type is released as an alpha feature and not recommended for production use.

      ALTER SYSTEM SET `planner.enable_decimal_data_type` = true;